 Free yourself from one passion to be dominated by another and nobler one.
 But is not that, too, a form of slavery?
 To sacrifice oneself to an idea, to a race, to God?
 Or does it mean that the higher the model the longer the tether of our slavery?
 Then we can enjoy ourselves and frolic in a more spacious arena and die without having come to the end of the tether.
 Is that, then, what we call liberty?

-To try and be better than who you were yesterday is the beacon of light that we need to move towards.
-We have to overcome ourselves, constantly, to overcome lowly passions which are purely driven by pleasure in order to get the opportunity to achieve higher passions which enrich our souls and our lives.
+To be better than who you were yesterday is the beacon of light that we need to move towards.
+We have to overcome ourselves, constantly, to overcome lowly passions which pleasure drives in order to achieve higher passions which enrich our souls and our lives.
 These high passions have to be tethered to our souls rather than to a concept or idea made up by others.
-That’s the only way to escape slavery.
+That can allow us to escape slavery.

 That man has not been to school, I thought, and his brain has not been perverted.
 He has had all manner of experience; his mind is open and his heart has grown bigger, without his losing one ounce of his primitive boldness.
 All the problems which we find so complicated or insoluble he cuts through as if with a sword, like Alexander the Great cutting the Gordian knot.
 It is difficult for him to miss his aim, because his two feet are held firmly planted on the ground but the weight of his whole body.
 African savages worship the serpent because its whole body touches the ground and it must, therefore, know all the earth’s secrets.
 It knows them with its belly, with its tail, with its head.
 It is always in contact or mingled with the Mother.
 The same is true of Zorba.
 We educated people are just empty-headed birds of the air.